IoTReady/iotready.github.io/blog/esp32-aws-iot-shadow-with-spiffs.md

 1. Use esptool to get the default MAC address of the device.
 2. Creates an AWS policy if it does not already exist.
 To learn about policies in AWS, visit [here](https://docs.aws.amazon.com/iot/latest/developerguide/iot-policies.html).
 3. Create keys(private and public) and the certificate for the device and saves them as files.
-4. Attach the existing/created policy in step 2 to the certificate.
+4. Attaches the existing/created policy in step 2 to the certificate.
-5. Create a new thing with the MAC address obtained in step1 as thing name.
+5. Creates a new thing with the MAC address obtained in step1 as thing name.
-6. Copy/embed the downloaded certificate and keys files into the necessary folder.
+6. Copies/embeds the downloaded certificate and keys files into the necessary folder.

 ![prepare_flow](/images/prepare_script_flow.png)